6 Secrets to Confess to Your Eye Doctor

 Confession #6: I’ve Been Diagnosed with a Chronic Illness

 Dr. Collins likes to be informed of her patients’ new medical diagnoses, especially high blood pressure and diabetes.
-People with these conditions are at risk for retinopathy, where damage to the blood vessels in the eye can lead to blurry vision or a loss of eyesight, according to the American Heart Association.
+People with these conditions are at risk for diabetic retinopathy, where damage to the blood vessels in the eye can lead to blurry vision or a loss of eyesight, according to the American Heart Association.

 Similarly, always tell your eye doctor if you’ve been diagnosed with cancer or have started chemotherapy, says Dr. Collins.
 Some cancer treatments can cause eye problems like dryness, pain, or blurry vision.